 If you’re planning an international move, finding a place to live is one of the most important things you need to do.
-Whether you’re moving for work-related reasons or are looking to retire abroad, the size of your new home will be a major factor in determining which items your overseas removals company will pack and which items you will sell or give away prior to your departure.
+Whether you’re moving for work-related reasons or are looking to retire abroad, the size of your new home will be a major factor in determining which items your international movers company will pack and which items you will sell or give away prior to your departure.

 Sometimes, the price of a foreign property will appear very attractive because of favourable exchange rates, and you, therefore, might decide to purchase a house in your new country rather than rent.
 There can be some pitfalls when purchasing property abroad, so here are five tips that will help you make it a positive experience.

 Although global trends in property prices can occur, real estate markets in different countries – and in regions within a country – experience cycles of prices increasing and then decreasing, and the cycles in different countries can be totally independent of each other.
 In other words, just because property values are increasing in London does not necessarily mean that they are rising in the country you’re relocating to.